 With its emphasis on scientific research and public input, reserve establishment can be a slow process, so the WER Act also allows for "provisional reserves" to be created.
 Provisional reserves receive protection while they are being reviewed for full designation as permanent ecological or wilderness reserves.
 In addition, in situations of immediate threat, the WER Act allows the Minister to establish "emergency reserves."

-Wilderness and ecological reserves are administered by the Natural Areas Division of the Department of Fisheries and Land Resources.
-The Division works cooperatively with the Wilderness and Ecological Reserve Advisory Council (WERAC), an independent group of appointed volunteers from across the province who have a wide variety of backgrounds but share an interest in conservation and an awareness of the importance of protected areas.
+Wilderness and ecological reserves are administered by the Natural Areas Program, Land Management Division, within the Department of Fisheries and Land Resources.
+The Natural Areas staff work cooperatively with the Wilderness and Ecological Reserve Advisory Council (WERAC), an independent group of appointed volunteers from across the province who have a wide variety of backgrounds but share an interest in conservation and an awareness of the importance of protected areas.
 WERAC's mandate is to advise the provincial government on the establishment of new reserves and the management of existing ones.

-At Cape St. Mary's and Fortune Head Ecological Reserves, the Division also works closely with "Friends of" groups.
+At Cape St. Mary's and Fortune Head Ecological Reserves, the Natural Areas staff also works closely with "Friends of" groups.
 It also receives invaluable assistance from the Seabird Ecological Reserves Advisory Committee (SERAC).
 To learn more about these groups, see Our Partners.

-In addition to the WER Act and associated regulations, the Natural Areas Division's Wilderness and Ecological Reserves program is guided by this vision:
+In addition to the WER Act and associated regulations, the Natural Areas Program is guided by this vision:

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free.